DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 The greater strix is joined by two **swarms of lesser strix** (each using the statistics of a **swarm of ravens**).
 Each lesser strix is an artificial “crow” slightly larger than a raven, crafted of burlap, straw, twigs, and sharp stone teeth.

 > [!combat]- **Balancing the Strix**
-> This combat encounter is an **bruising** encounter against a party of five 3rd-level players and a CR 1 ally (Ireena Kolyana), and will consume approximately 34% of their total maximum hit points.
+> This combat encounter is a **bruising** encounter against a party of five 3rd-level players and a CR 1 ally (Ireena Kolyana), and will consume approximately 34% of their total maximum hit points.
 For parties of smaller or larger sizes, modify the encounter as follows:
 >
 > * ***Three Players.*** Reduce the greater strix’s HP to 46.
 Reduce its ***tail spike*** and ***bite*** attacks to 5 (1d6+2) piercing damage and its ***claw*** attack to 4 (1d4+2) slashing damage.
 Reduce the number of swarms of lesser strix to one and reduce the swarm's HP to 16 and its ***bite*** attack to 5 (2d4) piercing damage or 2 (2d4) piercing damage if it has half its hit points remaining or fewer.
 > * ***Four Players.*** Reduce the number of swarms of lesser strix to one.